yanfd/TwitterNew/README_EN.md

-Using Twitter's X API v2.
+Use Twitter's X API v2.
 Feb10 update, adding image insertion function:)
 My needs have been met.
 If you have any other questions, please feel free to submit an issue